epw/consensus/consensus.md

 If the escape Status Track reaches Code N, the Mage returns to their normal reality in an appropriate way.
 For Reality Breaks that were all in the Mage’s head, they stop experiencing the hallucinations or visions, which might be jarring, but is fairly simple.
 For a pocket dimension, its expulsion of the Mage might be more dramatic.
 It shouldn’t be Rending, but the Mage might suddenly turn up near where they disappeared, potentially disoriented or otherwise in bad shape.
 The pocket dimension normally ceases to exist at this moment.

 If the strength of the Reality Break reaches Code N, then the Mage is trapped in that reality permanently.
 They are no longer a playable character.
 If the Mage was in a pocket dimension, then it likely disconnects from reality entirely and floats away.
 For other Reality Breaks, the Mage might leave reality of their own accord, or may keep seeing the world in their own unique way, now too far out of touch with reality to affect it normally.
-The MC may bring them back as a threat later, and as these mages are unbound by the laws of the Consensus they can be very dangerous for everyone.
+You may bring them back as a threat later, and as these mages are unbound by the laws of the Consensus they can be very dangerous for everyone (Outsider and Aspirant Force Types are particularly relevant here.)

 When a reality break is created, follow the steps of the move: